Kaelinkes/Personal-website/README.md

 ## Kaelin's Portfolio Website.

 Welcome to my personal website repository!
-This website showcases my skills, education, experience, and contact information as a software engineer.
+This website showcases my skills, education, experience, and contact information as a software engineer.(please note that this project is no longer being hosted and is outdated.
+A new project is being developed and will soon be hosted.
+Here is the link)

 Table of Contents
 About